 What it means to be a new manager

 Becoming a manager for the first time is hard.
 Inc. reports that 47% of managers don't receive any training when they take a new leadership role.
-This indicates that nearly half of managers have had to essentially build the plane while flying it.
+This indicates that nearly half of the managers have had to build the plane while flying it.

 How to support new managers as they manage through a crisis

-During periods of change, challenge, or crisis, HR teams and experienced leaders should be prepared to work closely with managers who are dealing with this for the first time.
+During periods of change, challenge, or crisis, HR teams and experienced leaders should be prepared to work closely with managers dealing with this for the first time.
 While new managers will likely need the most support, don’t neglect more tenured managers who are also managing through a crisis for the first time.
 In times of uncertainty, it’s “all hands on deck,” and anyone at any level should feel comfortable asking for help.

 1. Set regular check-ins

 First-time managers should have recurring meetings with a mentor or an HR representative.
 Especially during times of crisis, situations will inevitably arise where new managers need support.
 Regular check-ins reduce the stigma of not knowing what to do and create a safe space to talk through their challenges and identify situations.

 While leaders should be careful not to create fear among their team members, and encourage managers to share their challenges with their teams.
 A new manager who tells their team, “I’ve never been through something like this before, but I’m going to do my best,” will likely be more effective in creating team cohesion and empathy than one pretending to have all the answers.
 So encourage managers at all levels to ask their teams what they could do to better provide support.

 3. Remind them that they have a manager, too

 All managers face the new challenge of balancing their emotional response to a crisis with the need to lead their team.
 As a first-time manager, it can be easy to forget that there is a line of leaders behind them to offer support.
 Remind managers that they’re still someone’s direct report, and encourage them to bring their challenges and fears to their manager.
 This lightens their burden and enables them to be strong for their team.